HyperSane/ARG/README.md

 ## Community & Connections

-AARPG isn't just a game—it’s a **community of like-minded thinkers**, philosophers, and strategists.
+ARG isn't just a game—it’s a **community of like-minded thinkers**, philosophers, and strategists.
 Connect with other players, share insights, and discuss game progression:

 - **[Join the GitHub Discussions](https://github.com/HyperSane/AARPG/discussions)**: Engage with other players in GitHub discussions.
 Share theories, ask questions, or discuss game strategies.